 Criteria for selection of successful grant applications include:

-- While grant applications can be submitted on any relevant topic in medical education, proposals are encouraged in areas that focus on improving well-being (resilience, empathy, decreasing burnout) and which include interdisciplinary/inter-professional aspects that address:
+- While grant applications can be submitted on any relevant topic in medical education, proposals are encouraged in areas that focus on Well-being as it specifically relates to the role of leaders/leadership and/or gender disparities.
+Preferential selection will be made of applications including either focus area within Well-being and an interdisciplinary/inter-professional team that address:

 - Innovation in the learning environment; and